 ACEND Response: No, only demonstration programs will be able to be accredited under the Future Education Model Accreditation Standards.
 All other currently accredited nutrition and dietetics programs (Coordinated Programs, Didactic Programs, Dietetic Internships, Dietetic Technician, Foreign Dietitian Education and International Dietitian Education Programs) will need to maintain compliance with the 2017 Accreditation Standards.
-ACEND will select demonstration programs to be accredited under the Future Education Model Accreditation Standards and will review program and graduate outcomes data from the demonstration programs before making decisions on whether to implement the Future Education Model Accreditation Standards as a demonstration program will be able to be accredited under the Future Education Model Accreditation Standards.
+ACEND will select demonstration programs to be accredited under the Future Education Model Accreditation Standards and will review program and graduate outcomes data from the demonstration programs before making decisions on whether to implement the Future Education Model Accreditation Standards with all programs.
+Thus, only those programs that are selected as a demonstration program will be able to be accredited under the Future Education Model Accreditation Standards.